insilichem/insilichem_com/content/research/_index.md

 # `Software and Methological Developments`

-InSilichem studies embark a variety of different modeling questions.
-From sequence analysis, protein-ligand dockings to QM/MM insilichem owns expertise that allows to work on very different systems.
-However, Insilichem main focuses on systems with little structural information has urge to the development of computational softwares in the last 10 years.
+InSiliChem studies embark a variety of different modeling questions.
+From sequence analysis, protein-ligand dockings to QM/MM InSiliChem owns expertise that allows to work on very different systems.
+However, InSiliChem main focuses on systems with little structural information has urge to the development of computational softwares in the last 10 years.